hcsama/MCAdmin/README.md

 # MCAdmin - A simple (very simple) Web GUI for monitoring your Minecraft server

-This is the first release which offers basic functionality:
+This release offers basic functionality:
 - Connect to any configured Minecraft server
 - Show number of in-game days
 - Show server uptime
 - Show in-game time of day
 - Send message to all players
 - Show simple list of players on server
+- Set some of the gamerules
 ---
 ## Step 1: Prepare your Minecraft server
 MCAdmin uses the [RCON](https://developer.valvesoftware.com/wiki/Source_RCON_Protocol) feature of the server.
 You don't really need to worry about understanding the protocol or the commands.